-38 Unidentifiability is an underappreciated issue in infectious disease modeling.
-The authors of the comprehensive review [16] state that mathematical modeling of epi-39 demics "usually overparameterizes the model and ignores parameter identifiability, 40 which makes it difficult to directly fit such models to data."
-We corroborate this opin-41 ion by showing that it is impossible in practice to determine more than one unknown 42 SEIR parameter from observations of I(t) preceding the peak stage of the epidemic, 43 and exhibit the underlying mathematical reasons.
-While overparametrization is ram-44 pant in the literature, our focus here is deliberately on a reasonably-parametrized 45epidemic model, which suffers from unidentifiability only in a crucial region of phase 46space.
-47
+Unidentifiability is an underappreciated issue in infectious disease modeling.
+The authors of the comprehensive review [16] state that mathematical modeling of epidemics "usually overparameterizes the model and ignores parameter identifiability, which makes it difficult to directly fit such models to data."
+We corroborate this opinion by showing that it is impossible in practice to determine more than one unknown SEIR parameter from observations of I(t) preceding the peak stage of the epidemic, and we exhibit the underlying mathematical reasons for this.
+While overparameterization is rampant in the literature, our focus here is deliberately on a reasonably parameterized epidemic model, which suffers from unidentifiability only in a crucial region of phase space.

 We will refer to this deficiency as trajectory-dependent unidentifiability.
 The difficulty stems from a phenomenon called dynamical compensation [24], as identified in linear compartmental models by Bellman and Aström [2] in 1970.
-In the terminology of [24], it is a structural unidentifiability [21, 25] in the linear model that approximates SEIR in the early portion of the epidemic, which gradually disappears as the nonlinearities become significant as the epidemic progresses (see Figure 4).
+In the terminology of [24], it is a structural unidentifiability [21, 25] in the linear model that approximates SEIR in the early stages of an epidemic and that gradually disappears as the nonlinearities become significant as the epidemic progresses (see Figure 4).
 Determination of the full parameter set is possible if I(t) can be observed through the peak of the infection.
-In fact, it is well-known ([25], for example) that the parameters of SEIR are formally identifiable from the entire I(t) trajectory.
+In fact, it is well known (see, e.g., [25]) that the parameters of SEIR are formally identifiable from the entire I(t) trajectory.

-To illustrate identifiability issues that arise in applications, we employ two in-57dependent approaches to parameter estimation.
-One is a parameter estimation al-58 gorithm based on data assimilation from partial observations, and the other an implementation of Markov Chain Monte Carlo (MCMC) techniques [11].
-Both are in-60 troduced in Section 2.2.
-These are two choices from several alternatives that are in 61 common usage, some based directly on Bayesian inference [1], and others using data assimilation in more sophisticated ways [8, 12, 18].
-The principal unidentifiability 63 results of this article are independent of the method of parameter estimation applied.
-64 65 Our analysis was preceded by work on dynamical compensation for linear systems, for example in [27], that shows how to find alternate parameter sets whose solutions 66 do not change the observable I(t).
-These solutions are designed to match the true 67 underlying solution even during the initial and often unobservable transient at the 68 outset of the epidemic.
-However, by ignoring rapidly decaying dynamics at early 69 times, our analysis uncovers a larger set of alternative parameters combinations that 70 71 match observations.
-Somewhat counter-intuitively, it is exactly this expanded set of parameters that appear to be explored by parameter estimation methods, not the 72 more restrictive parameter set [20].
-This indicates that our simplifying assumptions 73 allow us to correctly anticipate the performance of these methods (see Figure 5).
-74
+To illustrate identifiability issues that arise in applications, we employ two independent approaches to parameter estimation.
+One is a parameter estimation algorithm based on data assimilation from partial observations, and the other is an implementation of MCMC (Markov chain Monte Carlo) techniques [11].
+Both are introduced in section 2.2.
+These are two choices from several alternatives that are in common usage, some of which are based directly on Bayesian inference [1], while others use data assimilation in more sophisticated ways [8, 12, 18].
+The principal unidentifiability results of this article are independent of the method of parameter estimation.

+Our analysis was preceded by work on dynamical compensation for linear systems (see, e.g., [27]) that shows how to find alternative parameter sets whose solutions do not change the observable I(t).
+These solutions are designed to match the true underlying solution even during the initial and often unobservable transient at the outset of the epidemic.
+However, by ignoring rapidly decaying dynamics at early stages, our analysis uncovers a larger set of alternative parameter combinations that match observations.
+Somewhat counterintuitively, it is exactly this expanded set of parameters, not the more restrictive parameter set [20], that appears to be explored by parameter estimation methods.
+This indicates that our simplifying assumptions allow us to correctly anticipate the performance of these methods (see Figure 5).